-If you’re going to spend time cleaning any area, we highly recommend that you make this area the entryway and porch.
+If you're going to spend time cleaning any area, we highly recommend making this area the entryway and porch.

-This is the first place that your guests will see when they arrive and your first chance to make them feel at home.
-Clean and declutter this space, so you make a good impression, and when they walk in, they will feel welcome without feeling crowded.
+This area is the first place your guests will see when they arrive and your first chance to make them feel at home.
+Clean and declutter this space so you make a good impression, and when they walk in, they will feel welcome without feeling crowded.